-The concept for Dynamic Coalitions first emerged at the IGF's inaugural meeting in Athens, with a number of coalitions establishing themselves at that time.
-The coalitions are informal, issue-specific groups comprising members from various stakeholder communities.
+The concept for Dynamic Coalitions (DCs) first emerged at the IGF's inaugural meeting in Athens in 2006, with a number of coalitions establishing themselves at that time.
+They are open, multistakeholder groups dedicated to an Internet governance issue or set of issues.

-*To establish a Dynamic Coalition, interested individuals are advised to first hold a meeting and express the need for creating their coalition.
-They are required to produce a written statement which should outline:
+To establish a Dynamic Coalition, interested individuals are advised to first hold a meeting and express the need for creating their coalition.
+DCs are required to produce a written statement which should outline:

 - The need for the dynamic coalition